 9. Villa dei Misteri

-Translated as Villa of Mysteries, the name itself derives from a Fresco showing the initiation of a young girl into a ” Mystery” cult.
-To clarify, mystery rites were closely guarded secrets into a particular pagan cult where, as the name suggests, nobody outside of the cult would have any idea of what was going on.
+Translated as Villa of Mysteries, the name itself derives from a fresco showing the initiation of a young girl into a mystery cult.
+To clarify, mystery rites were closely guarded secrets in particular pagan cults where, as the name suggests, nobody outside the cult would have any idea of what was going on.

 10. Temple of Apollo

-Apollo is one of the few gods whose name remained the same between Greeks and Romans (Zeus became Jupiter- Hera Juno etc.) The fact that excavations have uncovered remains from an earlier temple from the 6th century BC, shows the strong presence of Apollo in Greek and Etruscan settlements in the area.
+Apollo is one of the few gods whose name remained the same between Greeks and Romans (Zeus became Jupiter, Hera became Juno, etc.).
+The fact that excavations have uncovered remains from an earlier temple from the 6th century B.C. shows the strong presence of Apollo in Greek and Etruscan settlements in the area.
 As a result, archeologists have found artifacts from that pre-existing temple including votive items and terracotta decorations.

-The building that is seen today would be dating from the 3rd-2nd century BC.
-It has a podium to bring oneself closer to the gods, with a Portico acting like a courtyard and there would have been an altar in the center.
-There was also likely a colonnade with a terrace that would have connected the temple with the square of the Forum.
+The building you see today would date from the third to the second centuries B.C.
+It has a podium, so you could get closer to the gods, with a portico that creates a courtyard.
+There would also have been an altar in the center.
+There was likely a colonnade with a terrace that would have connected the temple with the square of the Forum.

 The god Apollo was celebrated throughout the year, but the real party was during the Ludi Apollonares or the Apollo games.
-During this three day festival, the city would come alive with not only theatrical pieces, but also massive gladiator competitions.
-Meanwhile, these games were also to initiate boys and girls into the cult of Apollo and recognize him as one of the major gods ruling over them.
+During this three-day festival, the city would come alive with not only theatrical pieces, but also massive gladiator competitions.
+Meanwhile, these games were also to initiate boys and girls into the cult of Apollo and have them recognize him as one of the major gods ruling over them.

 11. House of Vettii

-The name comes from 2 brothers (Aulus Vettius Conviva and Aulus Vettius Restitutus) who were slaves and received their freedom.
+The name comes from two brothers (Aulus Vettius Conviva and Aulus Vettius Restitutus) who were slaves that received their freedom.
 While the freeing of slaves was not an everyday occurrence, it did happen on a regular basis.
-Not able to reach the political ranks due to their social status, they found wealth through trade.
+Unable to reach the political ranks due to their social status, they found wealth through trade.

-You can see where the gardens and Lararium were as well as the general plan of the house.
-Richly decorated rooms overlook the peristyle (courtyard) and jets of water from fountains all over the palace display the riches this palace, and its owners possessed.
-In these rooms, were carried out the main productive activities of that time, from selling wine to cleaning clothes, cultivating flowers to harvesting, jewelry making to creating perfumes.
+You can see where the gardens and lararium were as well as the general plan of the house.
+Richly decorated rooms overlook the peristyle (courtyard) and jets of water from fountains all over the palace display the riches its owners possessed.

 12. House of the tragic poet

 Why is it called the House of the Poet?
-The interesting name of this archeological find comes from a mosaic of an actor who is getting ready for a play.
+The interesting name of this archeological find comes from a mosaic of an actor who getting ready for a play.
 The building itself is actually full of fine mosaics either in the atrium, the tablinum, or near the Peristyle (courtyard with fountain).
 Another fine mosaic to see here is Ariadne who is left by Theseus.
-Above all, the most important mosaic of the Cave Canem about which we will speak about below.
+Above all, the most important mosaic is of the Cave Canem (see below).

-In today’s modern world we have photos and videos to show posterity what life was like.
-Similarly, the Ancient Romans have gifted us with mosaics.
-By studying these, it allows us to go back in time and study not only what people looked like, but also how they dressed!
-For example, by studying the mosaics that are currently in the Galleria Borghese, we know the outfits that gladiators used to wear from the extensive mosaics of gladiators fully suited up.
+Today, we have photos and videos to remember what life was like.
+Similarly, the ancient Romans had mosaics.
+By studying these, we can go back in time and see not only what people looked like, but also how they dressed!

 13. House of the Faun

-The House of the Faun was the biggest and most expensive house in Pompeii which makes it a “must-see” attraction in Pompeii.
-The word “house” is actually a misnomer since it covers an entire city block at 32,000 sq ft ( 3,000 sq m).
-The owner had so much money he actually had a mosaic built into the street in front of his house with a Latin word ” HAVE” which means, greetings!
+The House of the Faun was the biggest and most expensive house in Pompeii, which makes it a must-see attraction in Pompeii.
+The word “house” is actually a misnomer since it covers an entire city block at 32,000 square feet ( 3,000 square meters).
+The owner had so much money he actually had a mosaic built into the street in front of his house with the Latin word HAVE, which means “greetings!”

 14. Cave Canem Mosaic

-The black-haired dog is seemingly crouching back in the attack position with its full set of teeth bared, daring anyone to enter at their own risk.
-This beautiful mosaic was recently restored and now has a protective casing over it which allows people to see it completely and at the same time protects from any damage.
+The black-haired dog is seemingly crouching back in the attack position with teeth bared, daring anyone to enter at their own risk.
+This beautiful mosaic was recently restored and now has a protective casing over it.
+This allows people to see it while, at the same time, protecting it from any damage.

 15. Mt.
 Vesuvius

-Yes, the most famous volcano of all times is not situated in the architectural complex of Pompeii and is not even in the city itself, but I would be remiss not to mention it.
-While the last eruption was in 1944, don’t worry, since the experts say we should have some time before the next big one happens.
+The most famous volcano of all time is not situated in the architectural complex of Pompeii and is not even in the city itself, but I would be remiss not to mention it.
+The last eruption was in 1944, but don’t worry.
+The experts say we should have some time before the next big one happens.

-Only a short drive away, to make your Pompeii journey complete, you should definitely go and check out the volcano that made Pompeii famous to us today!
-If you don’t have a car and are staying in Rome, come join us for the adventure on our Private Pompeii and Vesuvius Day Trip with The Roman Guy.
+Only a short drive away, you should definitely go and check out the volcano that made Pompeii famous to us today!
+It’s the perfect way to end your Pompeii journey.
+If you don’t have a car and are staying in Rome, come join us for the adventure on our Private Pompeii and Vesuvius Day Trip.